 This course focuses on understanding new building systems and their impacts upon people and the workplace at a high level of competency.
 This course will cover the technical and managerial aspects of the different building systems as well as the role and application of computer programs to assist.
 This overview will then be nested across the requisite skills; competence; and competencies of a facilities manager as drawn from international best practices; communities of practices; and existing body of knowledge.
-It will cover: energy in buildings (e.g.; heating ; ventilation; and air-conditioning (HVAC); lighting and electrical systems); environmentally responsible design and construction (i.e. sustainable buildings); integrated buildings; building automation (including building information modelling); space programming and environmental psychology.
+It will cover: energy in buildings (e.g.; heating; ventilation; and air-conditioning (HVAC); lighting and electrical systems); environmentally responsible design and construction (i.e. sustainable buildings); integrated building technology; total building performance and integration; building materials and maintainability of buildings; building automation (including building information modelling); space programming and environmental psychology.
 These topics will be underpinned by international and local case studies to reinforce learning for the candidates.